Stairway to Heaven Series, Trailblazing Series and Connector Series

 While painting these series and the subjects on each particular piece I am challenged as an artist as it is my intention to really capture the subject matter and composition in its entirety accurately; while maintaining my impressionistic style.
 It means alot to me to represent my hometown.
 I consider these series of paintings a historical representation of our time here with the valley.
 Every painting is an exciting adventure to find, photograph and then paint.
 My overall objective of these series is to retain the familiarity and sense of recognition with each painting for the viewer to say "I know where that is!", "where is that?" or "that's my favourite staircase"!

-On my website I provide the coordinates of most of the paintings of my Edmonton river valley series, for viewers to be able to go to the exact spot that inspired me to do each painting.
 It is my intention with my ongoing series to inspire Edmontonians and tourists to also physically travel firsthand; to discover and enjoy our river valley and develop a deeper connection with North America's largest urban parkland.
 Let's discover new trails together!